Binnendieze: Binnenhaven (inner harbor)

 The current Binnenhaven (inner harbor) is roughly situated between the (hidden) bridge in the Visstraat and the Boombrug at Oliemolensingel.
 The west quay is named Brede Haven and the east quay Smalle Haven.
 The northeast side, where the esplanade of the Citadel of 's-Hertogenbosch used to be, is known as Handelskade.

 In the mid-thirteenth century the contemporary harbor of 's-Hertogenbosch, probably near Tolbrug, became inadequate.
 The city then dug through a sand ridge to make a connection between the Vughterstroom and the Groote Stroom.
 This connection is the part of the Groote Dieze that runs under the Zevensteensebrug in the Orthenstraat and was probably dug 1250-1275.
 It created part of the Smalle Haven (narrow harbor).
 The city then continued to dig a wide canal towards the south till the Korenbrugstraat.
 This created the Binnenhaven, even though it was not that wide yet.
 At the Korenbrugstraat a fish market was mentioned in the thirteenth century.
 At Lepelstraat there was space for small ships to turn.
 When the second city wall was built in the fourteenth century, the harbor came to lie within the city walls.
 A sluice was made in the wall to drain off the Vughterstroom.

 In the fifteenth century, the Zwarte Water, which led from the Groote Stroom to the Meuse was replaced by a canal called Dieze.
-The Dieze was dug mostly along the bed of the Vughterstroom from 1441-1449, and therefore as an extension of the Binnenhaven.
+The Dieze was dug mostly along the bed of the Vughterstroom from 1441 to 1449, and therefore as an extension of the Binnenhaven.
 A water gate called 'Aan de Boom' was built to allow ships to pass the city walls between the harbor and the 'Dieze'.
 In the modern era the upper levels of the water gate were demolished.
 In the nineteenth century, the eastern tower was removed to facilitate shipping, and now only the base of the western tower remains.